MEET OUR INSTRUCTORS

-Joe's seminar will focus on the different aspects of harmonica maintenance and customization.
-If you're wondering what makes a custom harp a true custom harp, you won't want to miss Joe's presentation.
-He'll show us what to look for and what to expect when considering a custom harmonica purchase.
+Richard's seminars will focus on the different aspects of harmonica maintenance and customization.
+He'll discuss what to look for and what to expect when considering a custom harmonica purchase.
+Richard is also an incredible singer, harp player, as well as an accomplished rack harmonica player.
+His classes will also include in instruction on playing harmonica in a rack with guitar.
 He'll be with us for the duration of the event to answer your harp related questions and to jam with us.
 You'll also have an opportunity to sit with him during our Harmonica Hangout sessions each day.
-We're honored to have him joining us at the 2020 Harp Fest!
+We're honored to have him joining us at the Harp Fest!

 Growing up in New Hampshire, Gary Green took up the harmonica in high school and was soon playing 20 nights a month around New England.
 “You learn your instrument quickly when you have to be so focused,” he says.
 He moved to Virginia in the early 1980s and has since made it home.